randomtruffles/Dominion_League/rules.md

 The League recognizes players from different backgrounds may have different opinions on which undos, if any, should be allowed during a game.
 The League’s default is to at least grant all undos that are for small numbers of steps that did not reveal new game information.
 A player can choose a different policy regarding which undos they will allow, so long as they announce it to their opponent before the game.

+If a player has connection issues or otherwise cannot continue a game, they should reload the same game another time.
+If the game can’t be reloaded (e.g. due to an internal error or impassable bug), the players should abandon the old game (it does not count toward the match score) and play a new game in its place.

+If players mutually agree their current game is a stalemate, they may abandon the old game (it does not count toward the match score) and play a new game in its place.
+If the players don’t agree about a stalemate, then they must play on.

 After each playing session, one of the players should submit the result of that playing session as soon as possible using the Results form linked in their division’s Discord channel.
 Players receive 1 point for each game they win and 0.5 points for each game they tie (note that, per Dominion rules, a player wins a game with tied VP scores if they took fewer turns).
 If the match is played across multiple sessions, only submit the games just played, and the system will add the multiple submissions together.

 #### III.
 Standings